NeuroTechX/ntx_slack_archive/devices.md

  >what i'm saying is that even if the price of the machine was 100$, the daily session might still be 200 to 300$

+5/31/2017 7:50 PM

+ **sydneyneurotechx** :

+ >Another example of another technology that is expensive versus the cost of the BOM would be ultrasound. alexandre.barachant mentioned the reason, but it's interesting that there are a lot of technologies out there that can hypothetically be disrupted.  <https://maori.geek.nz/why-are-ultrasound-machines-so-expensive-623ce91d8402>